 If you are someone who is starting out with archery and you want to have a ton of fun without spending a lot of money on the equipment, the Genesis Original Kit is a great choice.
 You could pay a lot more and get extra features, but for someone new to the hobby, that might not be the best option.
 This bow is very popular because it’s versatile while being offered at a very reasonable price.

 Because of the low price, this brand and this bow, in particular, are common for schools, clubs, troops, and all other sorts of groups that have an archery focus.
-It isn’t the most powerful compound bow you’ll find or even the most accurate, but it’s easy to use and has a smooth draw with a consistent let off.
-It makes an exceptional choice for someone just venturing into the sport of archery.
+It isn’t the most powerful choice you’ll find or even the most accurate, but it’s easy to use and has a smooth draw with a consistent let off.
+It makes an exceptional choice for someone just venturing into the sport.

 Bear Archery Species RTH